dwyde/challenges/README.md

 You'll want to do `sudo ~/.local/bin/docker-compose up -d --build` instead of `./run.sh`.

+## Automatic Authentication
+Your user is automatically created and its session saved in a cookie.
+If your cookie gets deleted, a new user will be created for you.

+## Administration
+To grant access to Django's admin interface, you can provide user IDs in the scoreboard Docker container:

+1. `docker-compose exec scoreboard bash`
+1. `python3 manage.py grant_admin 1 2 3 # User ID's of admins`
+1. Browse to /admin/ on the scoreboard (e.g., http://172.17.0.1:9000/admin/)

 ## Development
 If you change challenge metadata, please run `config/prepare_scoreboard.py`.
 This collects static files and database entries for the scoreboard.